ViolaCello/trade-journal/README.md

 Trade Journal
 React/Redux

 - fork and clone the repository
 - npm install redux
 - npm install react-redux
 - npm install react-router-dom
+- open two (2) terminal instances
+- in one of the terminals, type: cd trade-journal-backend rails s -p 3001
+- in the other terminal, type: cd trade-journal-frontend npm start
+- in your Chrome browser, open localhost:3000

 A journal is a must-have for when undertaking any serious endeavor.
 Among the journals I personally keep, my notebook for the FlatIron Software Engineering program is a living journal of my progress through the world of coding.
 When I first walked through the doors of a professional securities trading jobs, the first thing we learned on the first day of trading was how to keep a trade journal.
 I personally was never satisfied with any of the electronic journals for logging trades that were available.
 Therefore, when my final project at FlatIron came around, I felt had the skills to develop the trade journal that I’ve always wanted.